 - Make long-term arrangements for pets: If there is no long-term plan for pets that are left behind, determine how to care for them.

-- Inform relevant parties: Notify any organizations or institutions of which the deceased was a member.
+- Inform relevant parties: Notify any organizations or institutions the deceased was a member of.
 Among these are:

 - Religious Institutions

 - Begin estate proceedings: Whether or not a Probate proceeding depends on the size of the estate and the existence of a will and living trust.
 An Executor, named in the will or appointed by the Probate Court, will shepherd the estate through this process.
-It may be necessary to hire an estate planning attorney to provide legal guidance.
+Hiring an estate planning attorney to provide legal guidance may be necessary.

 >>Are you an estate executor or handling estate matters?
 Check out estateexec.com.

 If you are responsible for managing the deceased’s estate matters, work with an attorney or estate administrator to handle the distribution of assets, settle debts, and resolve any legal issues related to the estate.
 Update any legal documents as necessary, such as wills, trusts, power of attorney, or healthcare directives.

 Request certified documentation that you are authorized to make changes on behalf of the deceased.
 Most institutions, such as banks, will require this proof before you can take any action.

 - File death benefit claims: It can take some time for death benefit claims to be processed, so starting this part of the process as early as possible is wise.
 A certified copy of the death certificate is usually required to make these claims.
 The types of claims to be filed are: